kanitsharma/Torrent-CLI/Readme.md

 # Torrent CLI

-A super fast torrent client that works on your command line powered by node.js and webtorrent
+A super fast torrent client that works on your command line, Powered by node.js and webtorrent

 ## Getting Started